vapoursynth/vapoursynth/doc/api/vapoursynth.h.rst

      instances of the built-in Cache filter.
 Strange things may happen to your filter if you use this flag.

+   * nfMakeLinear

+     This flag should be used by filters which prefer linear access, like source filters, where seeking around can cause significant slowdowns.
+This flag only has any effect if the filter using it is immediately followed by an instance of the built-in Cache filter.

 .. _VSPropTypes: